Existence and uniqueness of E-infinity structures on motivic K-theory spectra: Connective algebraic -theory

 \section{Connective algebraic $K$-theory $\kgl$}

 We define the connective algebraic $K$-theory spectrum $\kgl$ as the effective part $\ff_{0}\KGL$ of $\KGL$.
-Recall that the functor $\ff_i$ defined in \cite{voevodskyopen} projects from the motivic stable homotopy category to its $i$th effective part.
-Note that $\ff_{0}\KGL$ is a commutative monoid in the motivic stable homotopy category since projection to the effective part is a lax symmetric monoidal functor (because it is right adjoint to a monoidal functor).
-For $i\in\Z$ there exists a natural map $\ff_{i+1}\KGL\rightarrow\ff_{i}\KGL$ in the motivic stable homotopy category with cofiber the $i$th slice of $\KGL$.
-With these definitions, $\KGL\cong\hocolim\,\ff_{i}\KGL$ (this is true for any motivic spectrum, cf.~\cite[Lemma 4.2]{voevodskyopen}).
+Recall the connective cover functor $\ff_i$ defined in \cite{voevodskyopen} projects from the motivic stable homotopy category to its $i$th effective part.
+Note that $\ff_{0}\KGL$ is a commutative monoid in the motivic stable homotopy category.
+This holds since $\ff_{0}$ is a lax symmetric monoidal functor; indeed, it is right adjoint to a monoidal functor.
+For $i\in\Z$ there exists a natural map $\ff_{i+1}\KGL\rightarrow\ff_{i}\KGL$ in $\SH(S)$ with cofiber the $i$th slice of $\KGL$.
+We have in particular $\KGL\cong\hocolim\,\ff_{i}\KGL$, cf., \cite[Lemma 4.2]{voevodskyopen}.
 Bott periodicity for algebraic $K$-theory implies that $\ff_{i+1}\KGL\cong\Sigma^{2,1}\ff_{i}\KGL$.
 This allows to recast the colimit as $\hocolim\,\Sigma^{2i,i}\kgl$ with multiplication by the Bott element $\beta$ in $\kgl^{-2,-1}\cong\KGL^{-2,-1}$ as the transition map at each stage.
 We summarize these observations in a lemma. \begin{lemma} The algebraic $K$-theory spectrum $\KGL$ is isomorphic in the motivic stable homotopy category to the Bott inverted connective algebraic $K$-theory spectrum $\kgl[\beta^{-1}]$. \end{lemma}